 When there’s no shared clarity on why something matters, everything appears equally important.
 OKRs bring discipline by forcing teams to answer two simple questions: what are we trying to achieve, and how will we measure success?

-This is also a core principle reinforced in Leading SAFe training, which helps professionals connect strategy with execution across Agile teams.
+This is also a core principle reinforced in Leading SAFe certification, which helps professionals connect strategy with execution across Agile teams.

 Roadmaps Need a Clear North Star